For Developers & Builders

 Style Selection for New Construction

 New construction staging requires styles that complement fresh finishes and clean architecture.
-Modern is the safest choice for broad market appeal, creating a move-in ready impression with clean lines and neutral tones.
-Contemporary signals premium quality for higher-end developments.
+Modern is a safe first proof because it is restrained and easy to review.
+Contemporary can work for newer or higher-end developments after finishes, scale, and lighting pass review.
 Scandinavian adds warmth and natural texture without competing with new finishes.

 Photography Best Practices for New Construction